androiddevnotes/awesome-android-learning-resources/contributing.md

 # Contributing Guide

+You can also optionally Join Discord to be an author or contributor to existing and upcoming projects.

+Invite link for Discord: https://discord.gg/vBnEhuC

 ## How to contribute

 - Fork the project from the `master` branch and submit a Pull Request (PR)

   - Explain what the PR fixes or improves.

-  - If your PR aims to add a new resource to list, provide the address of the resource.
+  - If your PR aims to add a new resource to the list, provide the address of the resource.